Moduli spaces of curves with polynomial point counts: Introduction

-The bound in these theorems first appears in a related context in \cite[Section~4]{PayneWillwacher24}, where it is observed that a certain graph complex computing the weight eleven cohomology of $\cM_{g,n}$ vanishes if and only if $g = 0$ or $3g + 2n < 25$.
-Our proof of Theorem~\ref{thm:Tatetype-markedpoints} is based on a strengthening of this observation.
+The bound in the above theorems first appears in a related context in \cite[Section~4]{PayneWillwacher24}, where it is observed that a certain graph complex computing the weight eleven cohomology of $\cM_{g,n}$ vanishes if and only if $g = 0$ or $3g + 2n < 25$.
+Our proof of Theorem~\ref{thm:Tatetype-markedpoints} involves a strengthening of this observation.
 We use symmetries of stable graphs and the properties of symmetric group actions on certain cohomology groups to show that the entire $E_1$-page of the weight spectral sequence for $\cM_{g,n} \subset \ocM_{g,n}$ is of Tate type if $3g + 2n < 25$.
+In fact, our arguments show that for $3g + 2n < 25$ the cohomology of $\M_{g,n}$ can be fully determined from knowledge of the tautological rings of $\MM_{g',n'}$ with $2g'+n' \leq 2g + n$, see Remark \ref{rem:tautological}.

 \begin{conj} Let $g$ and $n$ be nonnegative integers such that $2g + n \geq 3$.
 Then the following are equivalent: \begin{enumerate} \item The function $N_{g,n}$ is polynomial; \item The cohomology of $\M_{g,n}$ is of Tate type; \item Either $g=0$, or $3g+2n<25$. \end{enumerate} \end{conj}